bkacjios/lua-mumble/README.md

 # Removes all object files, generated protobuf c/h files, dependency files, and mumble.so
 make clean

-# Makes everything
+# Makes everything for luajit
+# Replace LUAVER and LUALIB depending on what version of Lua you want to compile for
-make all
+make all LUAVER=luajit LUALIB=/usr/local/lib/lua/5.1/

 # Make everything with debug flags for use with a debugger
+# Example: gdb --args luajit script.lua
 make debug

 # Makes only the protobuf c files in the ./proto folder